Digital Bath

 "Digital Bath" is a song by the American alternative metal band Deftones.
-The song was released as a promotional single from their third studio album, White Pony.
+It was released as a promotional single from their third studio album, White Pony (2000).

 Composition

 "Digital Bath" has been described as "ethereal, soaring and soothing", and noted for marking a creative turning point for Deftones.
 Revolver referred to the song as a "dream-pop spell-caster" and highlighted its incorporation of trip hop elements.
 They also characterized it as "quiet, pretty, contemplative Deftones at their best", while Sam Law of Kerrang! described the song as perhaps the clearest representation of White Pony's (2000) balance of "beauty and menace".
 Consequence's Joseph Schafer observed that "Digital Bath" highlights the new wave and post-punk elements that the lead singer Chino Moreno brought to the table, particularly through its "soaring devo vocals and effects-drenched guitar parts and spacious arrangement".
 The track features samples and echoed guitar work, with instrumentation that is complex yet restrained.
 Amy Sciarretto of Noisecreep compared its sound to something the singer Sade might attempt "if she went rock", and described the tension as coming from its sense of restraint.
 Louder's Stephen Hill noted that the song reflected the band's varied influences, stating it had as much in common with Radiohead as it did with Pantera.

 According to Andy Price of Guitar.com, the guitar work in "Digital Bath" emphasized atmospheric textures over loud passages.
 The verses featured back-and-forth, subdued chord swings that created a haunting effect, while occasional squalls and harmonic howls appeared at the edges of the mix.
 The chorus introduced a sharp contrast, described as holding the listener's head "in a gnarly bucket of noise".
 These quiet/loud dynamics were enhanced through effects processing.
 The guitarist Stephen Carpenter favored Boss pedals during the recording, particularly the FZ-2 Fuzz, which was used to add distortion to the chorus sections.
 The musician Frank Delgado's contributions included ambient effects and samples.
 Pitchfork's Ian Cohen described a "hollowed-out whoosh" that runs throughout the track, and Law credited Delgado with adding shimmering stillness and depth to the quieter parts of the arrangement.
 According to MusicRadar's Stuart Williams, the drum work on "Digital Bath" serves as a strong representation of the drummer Abe Cunningham's style.
 The track features a thick, sleepy linear groove in the intro and verses, with a rhythm that was noted as being reminiscent of funk.
 The ghosted snare hits blend smoothly with the hi-hats, while the backbeat delivers a sharp, cutting crack.
 A tom and double splash fill rounds out the section, adding a distinct flourish.
 The snare sound was singled out as one of White Pony's standout tones and was later made available in a sample pack created with the producer Terry Date.